Dustyroom/flat-kit-doc/index.md

 - **Texture selection slot** lets you pick a texture;
 - **Tiling** repeats the texture along X and Y axis;
 - **Offset** shifts the texture along X and Y axis within the UV map of the mesh;
 - **Blending Mode** lets you choose between 'Multiply' or 'Add' blending modes.
+'Multiply' Blending Mode multiplies the luminosity of the base color by the blend color.
+Multiplication by white produces no change, while the black pixels remain, making the material darker.
+'Add' Blending Mode is a little bit different from 'Multiply' — blending with black color produces no change, while generally it brightens the bright colors.
 - **Texture Impact** controls how visible the texture is.
 Values to the left decrease visibility of the texture up until it is invisible.

-> **TIP.** If you would like to have a material with a texture with a cel shading on top of this texture, you can set the _Stylized Surface_ to _Single_ **Cel Shading Mode**, set the base *Color* to white or light grey, set the  **Color Shaded** parameter to a bit darker one, set the Albedo texture (if your texture is not mostly white) to _Multiply_ **Blending mode**, Texture Impact to the maximum value.
+> **TIP.** If you would like to have a material with a texture with a cel shading on top of this texture, you can set the _Stylized Surface_ to _Single_ **Cel Shading Mode**, set the base **Color** to white or light grey, set the  **Color Shaded** parameter to a bit darker one, set the Albedo texture (if your texture is not mostly white) to _Multiply_ **Blending mode**, Texture Impact to the maximum value.
 You should get the model filled with a texture and with cel shadows combined.

 **Normal Map** To make an impression of a relatively low-poly mesh having many details of a high-poly one, you can use normal maps.
 Add one to _Bump Map_ slot in the Inspector panel.